Lucianne Goldberg: Later career

 Goldberg was a prominent presence on the conservative website Free Republic in the late 1990s, posting under the name "Trixie".
 She and other conservatives, including Matt Drudge, left the site when the webmaster, in Goldberg's words, "let all the Y2K, gun-nut, Jew-baiting crazies take over [the forum] and flame the plain-old conservatives".
 She then founded her own website, "Lucianne.com", and for a time, was a nationally syndicated talk radio host whose show featured a Washington correspondent.

 Personal life

 Goldberg was married to Sidney Goldberg, a newspaper executive with United Features Syndicate from 1966 until his death in 2005.
 The couple had two children.
 Joshua (1967–2011) was the editor of her websites, and was the 2009 Republican nominee for the New York City Council seat representing district number six on Manhattan's Upper West Side.
 He lost the election to the now Manhattan Borough President, Gale Brewer.
 Jonah (b.
 1969) is a best selling author and conservative political commentator.
-The children were raised in their father's Jewish faith, while Lucianne, who was raised an Episcopalian, remained a Christian.
+The children were Jewish following their father's faith, while Lucianne, who grew up an Episcopalian, remained a Christian.

 Goldberg died on October 26, 2022, at her home in Weehawken, New Jersey.
 She was 87 and suffered from liver and kidney failure prior to her death.